USAJOBS/help-center/how-to/search/advanced/who-may-apply.md

 Select this option if:

-* You are a U.S. Citizen and have never worked for the federal government.
+* You are a [U.S. citizen](../../../../working-in-government/us-citizens/) and have never worked for the federal government.
 * Do not fall into one of the eligibility criteria listed below.

 #### Yes – I fall into one of these categories and want to see all jobs open to applicants with the above eligibilities, such as federal employees.